Golf With ASGA

 Don't be a NO SHOW!

-NO-SHOW DEFINITION: Anyone who has registered to play at any of the club outings and does not participate in that event will be considered a no-show if they have failed to notify the event coordinator at least 36 hours prior to their scheduled tee time.
-Notification must be done by email or by phone.
+NO-SHOW DEFINITION - Anyone who has registered to play at any of the club outings and does not participate in that event will be considered a “no-show” if the event coordinator was not notified prior to the event.
+Notification must be done by email, text, or by phone (text message preferred).

 CLUB ACTIONS TO BE TAKEN If a club member has two (2) no-shows over a period of two (2) months they will be suspended from playing in any golf activity associated with the club for a period of one (1) month.